-- Finally, be kind and respect one another – whether visitor or local.
+- Be kind and respect one another.

 For those wanting to stay indoors or who are self-isolating at home, take a look at our 'At Home in Bowland' page for ideas and inspiration, or to get in touch please email email@example.com

 With thanks and best wishes,